SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

   },
 ```

 However you may get the error "invalid opcode", because most blockchains have not implemented `PUSH0` opcode yet.
-It was introduced in Ethereum's shanghai upgrade which happened in April 2023.
+It was introduced in Ethereum's shanghai upgrade which happened in April 2023 and offers improvements such as gas savings.
 Based on our tests, the blockchains that support `PUSH0` opcode are:
 -   auroraTestnet
 -   edgeware
 -   edgewareTestnet